em32-rs/efr32xg1-pac/README.md

 [efm32gg-hal]: https://github.com/chrysn/efm32gg-hal
 [Thunderboard BSC]: https://github.com/chrysn/thunderboard-sltb001a

+### Building / source control

+The actually authored (or, in case of the SVD file, vendor-provided) sources are kept in the `master` branch, where the svd2rust produced files are never committed.

+Before the crate is re-published, `master` gets merged into the `after-svd2rust` branch, where `make clean all` is executed and the resulting crate can be used locally, tested and uploaded.

 ### License

 All code and text checked into this repository, except the SVD files, was